 One of the measures of member satisfaction is good service and competitive rates of return.
 The Board ensures the Plan is prudently and efficiently managed.
-This is reflected in a BF MER of 90 bps and an STF MER of 12 bps.
-The MER for the AF was 37 bps.
+This is reflected in a BF MER of 83 bps and a DIF MER of 85 bps.
+The MER for the AF was 38 bps.
 Social media initiatives are intended to enhance member satisfaction by providing timely information about SPP and about financial planning and education.
 Member response to these initiatives continues to be encouraging.